 - complete the required training provided by an appropriate registered training organisation (RTO)

-- be certified as medically fit by a general practitioner
+- be certified as medically fit to drive by a general practitioner

-- provide passport-sized photographs and a copy of your vehicle driver’s licence
+- provide a passport-sized photograph and a copy of your vehicle driver’s licence

-- apply online through eConnect, or complete and sign the application form (PDF 379KB)
+- apply online through eConnect, or complete and sign the application form (PDF 670KB)